 Each mortgage lender has his own mortgage rates.
 How hight the mortgage rate will be depends on many factors.

 If you want to see the current Dutch mortgages rates, click here.

-Dutch mortgages rates depend on:
+Dutch mortgage rates depend on

 This is the ratio between the value of the house and the value of the mortgage loan.

 In order to cover the risk, the interest margin required by the mortgage lender increases with the rise of the percentage of that ratio.

 The maximum mortage in the Netherlands is 100% of the market value of a house.